 Famous as the historic source of the Nile River, Jinja is now the adrenaline capital of East Africa.
-Get your fix of white-water rafting, kayaking, quad biking, mountain biking and horse riding in a gorgeous natural setting with crumbling colonial architecture.
+Get your fix of white-water rafting, kayaking, quad biking, mountain biking and horse riding in a gorgeous natural setting.
 The Nile River's world-famous rapids are under threat, however.
 In 2011 the Bujagali Hydroelectric Project buried around half of the rapids under a giant reservoir.
 Although the government has pledged to not further dam the river, Uganda still needs energy and so a new hydroelectric plant is planned for Kalagala Falls.
 Though worker strikes and faulty construction have it behind schedule for now, it's expected that the Isimba Dam will flood some key rapids and even an island lodging as early as October 2018.
 It's not the end of rafting though.
 Meanwhile locals keep pushing to keep Jinja's tourism industry alive with offerings that have wisely begun to diversify.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Jinja.

 Whether it’s a guided tour of a historic landmark, private tasting of local delicacies, or an off-road adventure — explore the best experiences in Jinja.